thruthesky/firelibrary-app/README.md

 ## Unit Testing

-* We have a test page component in which all tests are written.
+* We have a test page.
  * You can simply click the link and the app will load test component page.

+### How to gain Admin permission on unit testing.
+* In `components/test/test.settings.ts`, you can put admin email and password.
+* And you must put admin email on `settings` collection.

 ### What happen to Karma & Jasmine.